LazyCyborg/tmseegpy/README.md

 Run tmseegpy --help for full list of command line arguments and default values.
 The CLI-version is mostly built so that experienced user can run batch processing of large datasets.

-Note that, if run in fully automatic mode the code uses MNE-FASTER for both channel and epoch rejection and uses either an adapted version of the TESA classification algorithm of ICA-components or a my own classification algorithm which classifies components based on the topography and number of peaks in the components.
-This means that a lot of cortical avtivity can be removed and artifacts can remain which probably makes the final result unreliable due to the low SNR of of TEPs.
+Note that, if run in fully automatic mode the code uses MNE-FASTER for both channel and epoch rejection and uses either an adapted version of the TESA classification algorithm of ICA-components or my own classification algorithm which classifies components based on the topography and number of peaks in the components.
+This means that a lot of cortical avtivity can be removed and artifacts can remain which probably makes the final result unreliable due to the low SNR of TEPs.
 However it might be useful as a quick first pass of a large dataset.

 ### Example Usage